Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

 or \\

-(II) A very small number of nucleation sites at high temperatures just below melting, owing to the dominance of equilibrium fluid-type states in the reduced equilibrium probability density in this regime. \\
+(II) A very small number of nucleation sites at high temperatures just below those of equilibrium melting (owing to the dominance of equilibrium fluid-type states in the reduced equilibrium probability density in this regime). \\

-As a consequence of these two combined pincer-like effects, the crystallization rate remains extremely low at all temperatures.
-This leads to the said value of the crystallization time $\tau_{\sf xtal}$ to be many orders of magnitude larger than those associated with microscopic atomic motion, which are set by the temperature itself in semi-classical systems.
+As a consequence of these two combined pincer-like effects, the crystallization rate remains extremely low (with the system being ``stuck'' in the metastable supercooled liquid state) at all temperatures below that of equilibrium melting.
+This leads to the said value of the crystallization time $t_{\sf xtal}$ to be many orders of magnitude larger than those associated with microscopic atomic motion, which are set by the temperature itself in semi-classical systems.
 The minimal crystallization time typically occurs between the two diametrically opposite low and high temperature limits of (I) and (II).
+In Section \ref{sec:dynamics}), we will briefly discuss the bottleneck of item (I) as it relates to the viscosity derived within our framework.